italia/publiccode-crawler/docs/mappingElasticsearch.md

 **alias**

 The main alias is `publiccode`.
-It alias software and amministrazioni.
+It works as elasticsearch _alias_ for software and amministrazioni.